 Saturday, September 17, 2011

-SeaStorm connection issues
+SeaStorm connectivity issues

 I've received a few reports of SeaStorm refusing to download some (or all) storm data, instead giving the dreaded "Unable to download" message.
 Last night I finally started seeing it as well.